Boogie3D/GameJamCiv/README.md

 # Kid Deyer's Societies: Readme #

-### To run the game, execute the file civ.py in a Python 3.x shell. ###
+### To play the game, run civ.py in Python 3.X. ###

 ## Purpose ##
 This is a text-based game inspired by Sid Meier's Civilization.
-It was written entirely in Python 3 for a 48-hour Game Jam--the major theme of which was "Interconnected Worlds" with a minor theme of "Problems that can be solved with violence but shouldn't be"--hosted by the New Mexico Tech ACM Chapter.
-As the game was made during a Game Jam, no further updates are planned.
+It was written entirely in Python 3 for a 48-hour Game Jam--the major theme of which was "Interconnected Worlds" with a minor theme of "Problems that can be solved with violence but probably shouldn't be"--hosted by the New Mexico Tech ACM Chapter.
+As the game was made by 3 undergraduates during a Game Jam, the code is markedly unoptimized and un-Pythonic.
+No further updates are planned.

 ## Graphics ##
 The game features no graphics, although originally graphics were planned to be implemented with Pygame.
 Some early pixel art may be found in the 'concept_art' directory.
-The game is text-based and is played directly in a Python 3.x shell.
+The game is text-based and is played directly in an interactive shell.

 ## Gameplay ##
 The game revolves around the relations of 5 "countries," one of which is controlled by the player.
 The objective of the game is